-The theoretical literature on dual trading starts with the basic assumption that dual traders are informed traders and then investigates the effects of their trading strategies (through piggybacking and/or front running) on market liquidity and informativeness of prices (see, for example, Grossman (1989), Roell (1990), Fishman and Longstaff (1992), Chakravarty (1994), and Sarkar (1995)).
+The theoretical literature on dual trading starts with the basic assumption that dual traders are informed traders and then investigates the effects of their trading strategies (through piggybacking and/or front running) on market liquidity and the informativeness of prices (see, for example, Grossman (1989), Roell (1990), Fishman and Longstaff (1992), Chakravarty (1994), and Sarkar (1995)).
 While providing numerous valuable insights, this literature is unable to provide any guidance on the fundamental question of whether dual traders are informed traders to begin with-a primary focus of the current research.

 The empirical literature on dual trading can be classified into two main themes.
-The first theme focuses on the liquidity effects of various dual-trading restrictions imposed on the futures markets.
+The first theme focuses on the liquidity effects of various dual trading restrictions imposed on the futures markets.
 For example, Smith and Whaley (1994) find that the effective bid-ask spread increases and trading volume decreases as a result of restrictions on dual trading in the S&P 500 futures contract.
-Chang, Locke and Mann (1994) examine changes in the trading behavior of the CME floor traders since the implementation of the Rule 552, and conclude that dual traders possess valuable skill and information related to the particular commodity they are trading.
+Chang, Locke and Mann (1994) examine changes in the trading behavior of the CME floor traders since the implementation of Rule 552, and conclude that dual traders possess valuable skill and information related to the particular commodity they are trading.
 Chang and Locke (1996) analyze dual trading on futures contracts restricted by the CME Rule 552 and report that dual traders are superior brokers and find no evidence of informational advantage in dual traders' personal trading.
 Locke, Sarkar and Wu (1999) examine whether aggregate liquidity measures are appropriate indicators of trader welfare in markets with multiple dealers possessing heterogeneous skills.
 They find that dual trading restrictions, while hurting skilled dual traders and their customers, have little impact on market depth.

 The second theme of the empirical literature examines a cornucopia of issues related to the microstructure of futures markets.
 Manaster and Mann (1996), for example, use futures transaction data to investigate cross-sectional relationships between market maker inventory positions and their trading activity.
 The authors find that competitive market makers at the CME appear to actively manage their inventory and learn from customer trades and conjecture that there are heterogeneous information advantages possessed by market makers.
 Ferguson and Mann (2001) examine customer transaction costs at the CME and report that the bid-ask spreads are U-shaped over the trading day.
 Finally Locke and Mann (1999) explore behavioral explanations of own account trading by dual traders.
+In sum, the extant empirical literature too is unable to answer our central question: what are the determinants of personal trading by dual traders?
+Whether it is information, liquidity provision, or inventory control that drives the personal trading decision of dual traders is ultimately an empirical question and should be analyzed within a unified framework-as we do.
+Additionally, almost all existing empirical studies perform cross-sectional analyses across dual traders.
+In contrast, the questions we address necessitate a trader-by-trader analysis.
+Finally, most empirical studies cited above examine the merits (and pitfalls) of dual trading using futures contracts subject to various dual trading restrictions.
+We, conversely, examine only those futures contracts that permit unrestricted dual trading.
+Given that the current policy debate centers on whether a ban on dual trading would reduce market liquidity, our approach has the potential of providing policy makers some guidance in that regard.

-&lt;sup>4 Examples of such restrictions include the "top-step rule" implemented by the CME on the S&P 500 futures contract in June 1987, and the imposition of CME Rule 552 on all high volume futures contracts effective May 1991.
+&lt;sup>5 Examples of such restrictions include the "top-step rule" implemented by the CME on the S&P 500 futures contract in June 1987, and the imposition of CME Rule 552 on all high volume futures contracts effective May 1991.